playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/audiolistener.md

 ## Scripting Interface

-You can control an audiolistener component's properties using a [script component][script_component].
-The audiolistener component's scripting interface is [here][docs].
+You can control an audiolistener component's properties using a [script component][1].
+The audiolistener component's scripting interface is [here][2].

-[script_component]: /user-manual/packs/entities/components/script
+[1]: /user-manual/packs/entities/components/script
-[docs]: /engine/api/stable/symbols/pc.AudioListenerComponent.html
+[2]: /engine/api/stable/symbols/pc.AudioListenerComponent.html